sourabmkalliyan/Google-CyberSecurity-Notes/Play it Safe/Moduel 1/Navigate threats, risks, and vulnerabilities.md

 threats and risks.
-- Entry-Level secuirty analysts play a crucial role in educating and empowering people to be more security conscious, monitoring and documenting access to critical assets, and encouraging employees to report suspicious activity.
+- Entry-Level secuirty analysts play a crucial role in educating and empowering people to be more security conscious, monitoring and documenting access to critical assets, and encouraging employees to report suspicious activity